Find Trade Colleges

 Full Allied Health Professions at Blue Ridge Community College Report

 With a ranking of #7, Tidewater Community College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
-Tidewater Community College is a fairly large public school located in the medium-sized city of Norfolk.
+Tidewater Community College is a fairly large public school located in the city of Norfolk.

-In-state tuition fees for undergraduate students at Tidewater Community College are $5,561 per year.
+Tidewater Community College undergraduate students pay an average of $5,561 in in-state tuition and fees each year.
 Allied Health majors at Tidewater Community College take out an average of $10,347 in student loans while working on their Undergraduate Certificate.

 Full Allied Health Professions at Tidewater Community College Report